William Holly: 1990-1997

 Holly's career in commercial real estate began in 1990 with Codina Bush Group where he worked as a commercial real estate broker.
 He worked with Jeb Bush and Armando Codina leasing and selling office building.

 1998-2000

-Holly moved to Cushman and Wakefield group and worked there in the capacity of an executive director before setting up the Miami office of Insignia/ESG (now known as CB Richard Ellis).
+Holly moved to Cushman & Wakefield group and worked there in the capacity of an executive director before setting up the Miami office of Insignia/ESG (now known as CB Richard Ellis).

 Over his career of 27 years in the real estate industry, he has represented more than 20 Class A office buildings in the Miami market and also owns the Class A pre-lease office market records for Coral Gables, Brickell, and Miami Beach submarkets.

 2002-2010

 Holly founded his own company, Holly Real Estate, a commercial real estate company in 2002, where he was the firm's chairman and the CEO.
 Apart from handling development and brokerage, the company had a focus on green development.
 He developed Miami Green, the first green LEED-certified office building in Miami.